retaildevcrews/ngsa-asb/spikes/cluster-api/README.md

 ## Bootstrap

-One of the desired outcomes of this spike is to use Cluster API to create the management cluster.
+One of the desired outcomes of this spike is to use Cluster API to create the management cluster, leveraging the automation in the Cluster API infrastructure provider.
 But, Cluster API needs to run in a Kubernetes cluster.
 When using this repo's codespaces, K3d is used as the temoprary [bootstrap cluster](https://cluster-api.sigs.k8s.io/reference/glossary.html#bootstrap) that is responsible for creating the [management cluster](https://cluster-api.sigs.k8s.io/reference/glossary.html#management-cluster).

 ### Create local bootstrap cluster